hyosung11/Launch-School/Courses/journal.md

 10:57 I finished studying the global object.
 It's going well today so far.

 12:11 Studying execution context and it is a little confusing right now.

+12:41 I think I'm going to stop here and be ready for Ed.
+I just finished "Method Execution Context (Implicit)".